Artistic License – Statistics

 — Benjamin Disraeli

 It has been generally demonstrated that, because human brains are wired toward pattern detection, we are lousy at intuitively interpreting statistics; this is the main reason why casinos are viable businesses.
-Trying to do anything to curb this problem often results in the worship of the Random Number God, or beliefs like:
+Trying to do anything to curb this problem often results in the worship of the Random Number God

 Not so much.
 There are four groups of 25% in 100%.
 Go ahead and count them.
 We'll wait.